 Puung image used with permission by the artist.
 See more here: http://www.grafolio.com/puuung1/illustration.grfl

 Do you love speculative fiction and social justice?
-I’ve written a speculative fiction novella that explores the transformations our planet is undergoing and the undoing of cultures of domination.
-Cipher is currently exploring agents and publishers.
+I’m writing a speculative fiction novella that explores the transformations our planet is undergoing and the undoing of cultures of domination.
+Cipher wants an agent.
 Help finding its wings is welcome!
-Learn more about Cipher here.
+Learn more about this project here.